New Zealand Vs. India Cricket Preview: 3rd ODI Sees Black Caps Ready To Turn Tables And Finish Whitewash

 The illnesses that have left New Zealand shorthanded, affecting not only Southee but Scott Kuggeleijn and Mitchell Santner as well, have led the hosts to seek reinforcements.
 On Sunday, they called up two players from their “A” side that is currently playing an unofficial Test against India’s second-tier team, according to CricBuzz.

-Legspinner Ish Sodhi and fast bowler Blair Tickner have both been pulled from the “A” team prior to Day 4 of that lower-level five-day match, and will join the senior squad for the third and final ODI on Tuesday.
-Southee, despite turning one his best performance of the tour on Saturday, has not recovered from a gastrointesntial ailment, and is likely to be held out of the 3rd ODI, as are Santner and Kuggeleijn who were both absent from the second match as well.
+Legspinner Ish Sodhi and fast bowler Blair Tickner have both been pulled from the “A” team prior to Day 4 of that lower-level five-day match and will join the senior squad for the third and final ODI on Tuesday.
+Southee, despite turning one his best performance of the tour on Saturday, has not recovered from a gastrointestinal ailment and is likely to be held out of the 3rd ODI, as are Santner and Kuggeleijn who were both absent from the second match as well.

 New Zealand are currently ranked third on the ICC ODI world table.
 But with India holding a lead of more than 1,700 ratings points, the standings seem unlikely to shift even in the event of a New Zealand whitewash.